wbsg-uni-mannheim/PyDI/PyDI/wiki/Home.md

 Welcome to the PyDI Wiki
 ========================

 PyDI (Python Data Integration) is an end‑to‑end data integration framework for loading, profiling, matching, and fusing heterogeneous datasets.
 It combines traditional methods (rule‑based similarity, blocking, voting) with modern approaches (machine learning, deep‑learning embeddings, and LLM‑based extraction/matching).
-Each component writes human‑readable artifacts and logs to `output/`, so results are understandable, shortcomings are visible, and improvements can be targeted with evidence.
+Each component writes out human‑readable artifacts and logs, so results are understandable and improvements can be targeted based on evidence.

-Design principles
+PyDI Design Principles
-- Clear, composable modules that can be used independently or as a pipeline.
+- Composable modules that can be used independently or as a pipeline.
-- Data is stored in pandas DataFrames throughout the entire framework, allowing for interoperability with other solutions.
+- Data is stored in pandas DataFrames throughout the entire framework, allowing for maximum interoperability with other packages and frameworks that are not part of PyDI.
 - Reproducible runs with optional debugging logs allow for detailed performance interpretation and analysis.

 End‑to‑End Data Integration Pipeline
-1. Load data with provenance
+1. Load data and add provenance
 2. Profile datasets
 3. Information extraction
 4. Value normalization
-5. Match schemas
+5. Schema Mapping
-6. Translate/align data
+6. Data Translation
-7. Generate candidate pairs
+7. Entity Matching
-8. Match entities
+8. Data Fusion
-9. Fuse data into a consolidated dataset

 Contents (PyDI Modules)
-- [IO](IO) — load data, set IDs, record provenance
+- [IO](#io) - load data, set IDs, record provenance
-- [Profiling](Profiling) — dataset profiles and comparisons (HTML)
+- [Profiling](#profiling) - dataset profiles and comparisons (HTML)
-- [Information Extraction](InformationExtraction) — regex/code/LLM extraction + evaluation
+- [Information Extraction](#information-extraction) - regex/code/LLM extraction + evaluation
-- [Normalization](Normalization) — clean headers/text, standardize values and units
+- [Normalization](#normalization) - clean headers/text, standardize values and units
-- [Schema Matching](SchemaMatching) — label/instance/duplicate‑based matching + evaluation
+- [Schema Matching](#schema-matching) - label/instance/duplicate‑based matching + evaluation
-- [Data Translation](DataTranslation) — apply schema mappings to align data
+- [Data Translation](#data-translation) - apply schema mappings to align data
-- [Blocking](Blocking) — candidate generation (standard/sorted‑neighbourhood/token/embedding)
-- [Entity Matching](EntityMatching) — rule‑based, ML‑based, and LLM‑based matchers + evaluation
+- [Entity Matching](#entity-matching) - candidate generation (standard/sorted‑neighbourhood/token/embedding), rule‑based, ML‑based, and LLM‑based matchers + evaluation
-- [Data Fusion](DataFusion) — conflict resolution rules and evaluation/reporting
+- [Data Fusion](#data-fusion) - conflict resolution rules and evaluation/reporting
-- [Utils](Utils) — comparators and similarity registry
+- [Utils](#utils) - comparators and similarity registry
-- [Tutorial](Tutorial) — end‑to‑end example (movies)
+- [Tutorial](../tutorial/PyDI_Winter_Tutorial.ipynb) - end‑to‑end example (movie usecase)

 The sections below provide a concise, high‑level overview of PyDI’s functionality.
-For more detailed and interactive exploration, see the example scripts and the tutorial notebook in `PyDI/examples` and `PyDI/tutorial`.
+For more detailed and interactive exploration, see the linked example notebooks and the tutorial notebook in `PyDI/examples` and `PyDI/tutorial`.

 # IO